git-town/git-town/website/src/advanced-syncing.md

 ## Contribution branches

-Contribution branches are for people who contribute commits to somebody else's branch. `git sync` always [rebases](preferences/sync-feature-strategy#rebase) your local commits on a contribution branch.
-It does not pull updates from the parent branch.
+Contribution branches are for people who contribute commits to somebody else's branch.
+On a contribution branch `git sync` does not pull updates from the parent branch and always [rebases](preferences/sync-feature-strategy#rebase) your local commits.
 You cannot [propose](commands/propose.md) or [ship](commands/ship.md) contribution branches. `git sync` removes contribution branches from your machine as soon as their tracking branch is gone, even if you have unpushed local commits.
 When you [kill](commands/kill.md) a contribution